-Polymyxin B2 sulfate is one of several polypeptide components that comprises the antibiotic polymyxin B sulfate.
-The unique fatty acid moiety found in polymyxin B2 is 6-methylheptanoic acid (6-MHA).
+Polymyxin B2 Sulfate, EvoPure® is one of several polypeptide components of Polymyxin B Sulfate.
+The unique fatty acid moiety found in Polymyxin B2 is 6-methylheptanoic acid (6-MHA).
 Results from in vitro studies have shown marginal differences in MIC data when comparing the fractions.

 |Molecular Formula||C55H96N16O13 · xH2SO4 (lot specific)|